The HR Compass: November 2025

 Human resource management (HRM) plays a critical role in ensuring that an organization attracts, develops, and retains the best possible talent.
 Among the foundational tools used in HRM are job description, job specification, and job design.
 These three concepts are interconnected and essential for effective recruitment, selection, training, evaluation, and organizational performance.
 A well-written job description clarifies what the employee is expected to do, a job specification outlines the requirements needed to perform the job, and job design organizes the tasks, duties, and responsibilities in such a way that they enhance productivity and employee satisfaction.

-This essay discusses the meaning, importance, components, and organizational relevance of job description, job specification, and job design, while highlighting their differences, inter-relationships, and practical applications in modern organizations.
+This discusses the meaning, importance, components, and organizational relevance of job description, job specification, and job design, while highlighting their differences, inter-relationships, and practical applications in modern organizations.

 1. Job Description